fedorrik/stv_chm13/README.md

 Config: insert path to dir with program into stv.sh and scripts/mons2hors.py
 ___

-Version 8
+Version 9

 Changes:

-• Cut before (after for "-" strand) hybrids which begin (end for "-" strand) with mon 1 (e.g. S2C2H1L.1-2_1/3_4 --> S2C2H1L.1-2; S2C2H1L.1/3_4)

-• Cut after (before for "-" strand) hybrids which end (begin for "-" strand) with max mon

-• Updates in monomeric track for cen2, cen11, cen18, cen21
+• Updates in monomeric track for cenX

+• Manually fixed artefact in chrX:60,593,113-60,599,527

 ___

 Files:

-• t2t-chm13.v1.0-AS-SF-HORs-annotation-HMMs_280521.bed - monomeric track
+• t2t-chm13.release_v1.0-AS-HORs-annotation.290621 - monomeric track

 • cenAnnotation_live.bed - coordinates of live HOR domain derived from file t2t_cenAnnotation.v2.021921.bed

-• stv8.bed - resulting file which can be put in the browser
+• stv9.bed - resulting file which can be put in the browser

 • stv_row.bed - same as stv8.bed but doesn't contain stv numbering, colors, the first description line